Medications Repackaging

 • State laws and regulations

-In the absence of stability data for the drug product in the repackaged container, USP General Chapter 1146 (Packaging Practice: Repackaging a Single Solid Oral Drug Product into a Unit-dose Container) suggests the beyond-use dating period of 1 year or the time remaining until the expiration date, whichever is shorter.
+In the absence of stability data for the drug product in the repackaged container, USP General Chapter 1178 (Good Repackaging Practices) suggests that the beyond-use dates for repackaged drugs should be the manufacturer's expiration date from the original container or 6 months from the repackaging date, whichever is earlier.

 External Links